chocolatey/choco/Scenarios.md

  * should contain newer version in directory
  * should delete the rollback
  * should have a successful package result
+ * should have executed chocolateyBeforeModify before chocolateyInstall
+ * should have executed chocolateyBeforeModify script for original package
+ * should have executed chocolateyInstall script for new package
  * should match the upgrade version of one dot one dot zero
+ * should not have executed chocolateyBeforeModify script for new package
+ * should not have executed chocolateyUninstall script for original package
  * should not have inconclusive package result
  * should not have warning package result
  * should upgrade a package in the lib directory